supertuxkart/stk-addons/README.md

 * PHP's gettext module

 Other dependencies:
-* `composer install` to download the php dependencies
+* `composer install` to download the php dependencies (for production use `composer install --no-dev --optimize-autoloader`)
 * `bower install` to download the javascript and css dependencies

 You can generate the database tables, procedures, and relations by using a tool such as